 Planning a networking event can be a little different to just planning Janice’s leaving party.
 It takes some fine tuning and careful consideration to get it right.
 Don’t panic though, we’re here to guide you through the process with our simple steps.

-Step 1: Define your purpose
+Step 1: Define your purpose: Why do networking events happen?

 Networking events happen for a whole host of reasons, but the best ones are usually quite focused in a niche area.
 You’ll need to consider who and what your networking event is for.
 Is it for a specific industry, maybe even a specific section of a specific industry?
 Is it for high-level executives or middle management… or maybe both?
 Knowing what the focus is and who will be there helps you to plan the event seamlessly.

-Step 2: What will you do?
+Step 2: What exactly is networking?

 Networking is so much more than just sticking people in a room and letting them get on with it, and there are many different forms it can be moulded into.
 You can have a structured, formal event or something a little bit more casual.
 This is where the first step should help – if you know who you’re catering for, you should be able to figure out what will work best.